NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 15.md

 Pilate said to them, "Why?
 What has he done wrong?"
 But they shouted all the more, "Crucify him!"

 ###### 15
-Wanting to satisfy the crowd, Pilate released Barabbas to them; and after having Jesus flogged, he handed him over to be crucified.Mocked by the Military
+Wanting to satisfy the crowd, Pilate released Barabbas to them; and after having Jesus flogged, he handed him over to be crucified.

+### Mocked by the Military

 ###### 16
 The soldiers led him away into the palace (that is, the governor's residence) and called the whole company together.